flo7up/relataly-public-python-tutorials/README.md

 # relataly-public-python-tutorials
-Welcome to the GitHub tutorial directory of the relataly.com blog on python machine learning!
+Welcome to the GitHub tutorial directory of the relataly.com blog on python machine learning & deep learning!

 The files listed in this directory are all Jupyter notebook files.

 Each file represents a separate Python project and is described in more detail in a blog post.

+Some of the topics covered are:
+- Time series forecasting for stock market prediction using recurrent neural networks
+- Computer vision: image classification with convolutional neural networks
+- Anomaly detection using random isolation forests
+- Explorative analytics and visualization using different charts and tools, incl. heat maps and geographic maps
+- Distributed computing with PySpark
+- Hyperparameter tuning using grid search
+- Recommender systems using collaborative filtering

 For access to blog articles visit www.relataly.com.